 Different industries will have various impacts depending on who is eventually elected president of the United States.

 In the waste and recycling industries, the impacts could be significant.
-A story in wastedive.com breaks down how there could be a significant change in policy and tax rates under a Biden administration.
+A story in wastedive.com breaks down how there could be a significant change in policy and tax rates under Joe Biden.

 Specifically, the story forecasts increases in corporate and capital gains tax rates under Biden, while mergers and acquisitions would decrease.